openstack-archive/instack-undercloud/README-virt.md

 You should now have a vm called instack that you can use for the instack-undercloud installation.
+It still needs to be installed to Fedora 20 x86_64 however.
+You can use any method to do so, such as a live cd, kickstart, etc.

-Start and logon to the vm, then return to the [README](README.md) and choose either a source or package based install.
+Once the vm is installed, start and logon to the vm, then return to the [README](README.md) and choose either a source or package based install.